This Day In Writing History

 Meanwhile, Karen's parents' marriage disintegrates.
 They fight constantly and seem to really hate each other.
 When Karen's father announces his plans to file for divorce, her mother is finally happy - until Karen's angry teenage brother Jeff blows up at Mom and runs away from home.

 Tales of a Fourth Grade Nothing is the first in a series of memorable novels featuring the Hatcher family.
 Peter Hatcher is a smart yet naive nine-year-old boy in the fourth grade.
 His 2-year-old little brother Farley, known by his nickname Fudge, is a holy terror.

-The irrepressible Fudge wreaks all sorts of havoc around the house and out in public, and to Peter's chagrin, always gets away with it, while Peter is expected to be his brother's well behaved keeper.
+The irrepressible Fudge wreaks all sorts of havoc around the house and out in public, and always gets away with it - while Peter is expected to be his brother's well behaved keeper.
 When Fudge gets into trouble, Peter gets the blame.
 Angry and resentful, he still loves his brother.

 Tales of a Fourth Grade Nothing would be followed by Superfudge (1980), Fudge-a-Mania (1990), and Double Fudge (2002).
 A spinoff of the Fudge series, Otherwise Known as Sheila the Great, was published in 1972.

-This memorable novel featured Peter Hatcher's annoying classmate Sheila Tubman in her own coming of age story.
-Though Sheila has an abrasive, self-confident personality, she suffers from several crippling phobias - fears of spiders, dogs, and water - the source of her secret shame.
+This memorable novel featured Peter Hatcher's annoying classmate and sort-of friend Sheila Tubman in her own coming of age story.
+Though she has an abrasive, self-confident personality, Sheila suffers from several crippling phobias - fears of spiders, dogs, and water - the source of her secret shame.